 Most cases of morning anxiety are simply generalized anxiety.
 You wake up feeling anxious or stressed about your day, but otherwise you don't necessarily have specific attacks or actions.
 You're simply stressed every time you wake up.

 But some cases of morning anxiety are exacerbations of other anxiety disorders, like panic disorder or obsessive-compulsive disorder.
-Take my anxiety test if you haven't yet to learn more about your anxiety.
+Take my free 7 minute anxiety test if you haven't yet to learn more about your anxiety.

 Morning Anxiety Causes

 Often the causes of anxiety are too complex to guess.
 Anxiety is something that's forged over decades of experiences, genetics, and life choices.
 There are so many factors to what leads to anxiety that it may be impossible to ever figure out exactly what led to your anxiety symptoms.

 But in general, morning anxiety is actually a bit easier to understand, because it's not necessarily its own type of anxiety.
 Rather, it's a reaction to anxiety that has its basis in a number of potential causes.
 These include:

 - Anxiety Association The absolute most common reason that people experience anxiety in the mornings is because they experience stress throughout the day.
 When they wake up, their body essentially floods them with anxiety over what their day is going to be like.
 It's especially common for those with stressful jobs, but may affect those with panic attacks and other daily stresses as well.
 Waking up makes their body feel tense over the probability of a stressful day, and morning anxiety is the result.

 - Poor/Bad Sleep Anxiety and stress can also affect sleeping habits, and that may lead to a lower quality of sleep.
 Those that aren't sleeping tend to wake up with more anxiety because their body is struggling to recover from the stresses of the past.
 Nightmares and panic attacks may also contribute to this feeling of stress and anxiety upon awakening.